Latina Community Builder Marcela Shine Talks Capital

 We will learn more about Marcela’s passion for catapulting Latinx entrepreneurship – and in particular how Ureeka partnered with the HIP Power Up Fund $5K Grant opportunity – available to 500 eligible Latino small businesses in New York, California, and Texas.

-How did you get your start with entrepreneurship and wanting to build ecosystems for small businesses/startups?
+How did you get your start with entrepreneurship, becoming a Latina community builder wanting to build ecosystems for small businesses/startups?
 What fires you up about this space?

 I have been working with startups for over fifteen years; my interest in start-ups started when I worked with the mergers and acquisitions team in corporate.
 I loved how fast ideas moved from inception to launch so I jumped into a marketing technology company as employee number 3.
 I’ve been a co-founder twice now, and am an angel investor and advisor to other start-ups.
 The entire time I worked primarily with men that had private equity experience.
 When I was fundraising I found it extremely difficult to watch as those around me with a deep network (of connected peers) got funded faster.

 As women started to point out the inequalities and difficulties in getting funded, I started to pay more attention to how this was affecting underrepresented communities.
 As a Latina, I wanted to share my experience with others.
 As I set out to do that, I met the Ureeka team.
 It was then that I deeply understood how difficult access can be for underrepresented entrepreneurs.
 It also expanded my thinking outside of traditional equity-backed start-ups and into the small business sector.
 This was all right before the pandemic hit.
 And then… Well, the rest is history.
 An important job turned into a critical service, and if my kids didn’t pull me off the computer daily, I think I’d be working 24/7 to drive Ureeka’s mission.